terra-money/docs/docs/develop/module-specifications/spec-wasm.md

 ## Concepts

-### Smart Contracts
+### Smart contracts

-Smart contracts are autonomous agents that are able to interact with other entities on the Terra blockchain, such as human-owned accounts, validators, and other smart contracts.
+Smart contracts are autonomous agents that can interact with other entities on the Terra blockchain, such as human-owned accounts, validators, and other smart contracts.
 Each smart contract has:

-- a unique **contract address** with an account that holds funds
+- A unique contract address with an account that holds funds.
-- a **code ID**, where its logic is defined
+- A code ID where its logic is defined.
-- its own **key-value store**, where it can persist and retrieve data
+- Its own key-value store where it can persist and retrieve data

-#### Contract Address
+#### Contract address

-Upon instantiation, each contract is automatically assigned a Terra account address, called the _contract address_.
-The address is procedurally generated on-chain without an accompanying private / public key pair, and can be completely determined by the contract's number order of existence.
-For instance, on two separate Terra networks, the first contract will always be assigned the address `terra18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5`, and similarly for the second, third, and so forth.
+Upon instantiation, each contract is automatically assigned a Terra account address, called the contract address.
+The address is procedurally generated on-chain without an accompanying private and public key pair, and it can be completely determined by the contract's number order of existence.
+For instance, on two separate Terra networks, the first contract will always be assigned the address `terra18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5`, and similarly for the second, third, and so on.

 #### Code ID

-On Terra, code upload and contract creation occur as separate events.
-A smart contract writer first uploads WASM bytecode onto the blockchain to obtain a _code ID_, which they can then use to initialize an instance of that contract.
-This scheme promotes efficient storage, as most contracts share the same underlying logic and vary only in their initial configuration.
-Vetted, high quality contracts for common use cases such as fungible tokens and multisig wallets can be easily reused without the need to upload new code.
+On Terra, code upload and contract creation are separate events.
+A smart contract writer first uploads WASM bytecode onto the blockchain to obtain a code ID, which they then can use to initialize an instance of that contract.
+This scheme promotes efficient storage because most contracts share the same underlying logic and vary only in their initial configuration.
+Vetted, high-quality contracts for common use cases like fungible tokens and multisig wallets can be easily reused without the need to upload new code.

-#### Key-Value Store
+#### Key-value store

 Each smart contract is given its own dedicated keyspace in LevelDB, prefixed by the contract address.
-Contract code is safely sandboxed and can only can set and delete new keys and values within its assigned keyspace.
+Contract code is safely sandboxed and can only set and delete new keys and values within its assigned keyspace.

 ### Interaction

-Users can interact with smart contracts in several ways.
+You can interact with smart contracts in several ways.

 #### Instantiation

-A user can instantiate a new smart contract by sending a `MsgInstantiateContract`.
-In it, the user is able to:
+You can instantiate a new smart contract by sending a `MsgInstantiateContract`.
+In it, you can:

-- assign an owner to the contract
+- Assign an owner to the contract.
-- specify code will be used for the contract via a code ID
+- Specify code will be used for the contract via a code ID.
-- define the initial parameters / configuration through an `InitMsg`
+- Define the initial parameters / configuration through an `InitMsg`.
-- provide the new contract's account with some initial funds
+- Provide the new contract's account with some initial funds.
-- denote whether the contract is migratable (can change code IDs)
+- Denote whether the contract is migratable (i.e. can change code IDs).

 The `InitMsg` is a JSON message whose expected format is defined in the contract's code.
 Every contract contains a section that defines how to set up the initial state depending on the provided `InitMsg`.

 #### Execution

-A user can execute a smart contract to invoke one of its defined functions by sending a `MsgExecuteContract`.
-In it, the user is able to:
+You can execute a smart contract to invoke one of its defined functions by sending a `MsgExecuteContract`.
+In it, you can:

-- specify which function to call with a `HandleMsg`
+- Specify which function to call with a `HandleMsg`.
-- send funds to the contract, which may be expected during execution
+- Send funds to the contract, which may be expected during execution.

-The `HandleMsg` is a JSON message that containing function call arguments and gets routed to the appropriate handling logic.
-From there, the contract executes the function's instructions, during which the contract's own state can modified.
-The contract can only modify outside state (such as state in other contracts or modules) after its own execution has ended, by returning a list of blockchain messages such as `MsgSend` and `MsgSwap`.
-These messages are appended to the same transaction as the `MsgExecuteContract`, and if any of the messages are invalid, the whole transaction is invalidated.
+The `HandleMsg` is a JSON message that contains function call arguments and gets routed to the appropriate handling logic.
+From there, the contract executes the function's instructions during which the contract's own state can be modified.
+The contract can only modify outside state, such as state in other contracts or modules, after its own execution has ended, by returning a list of blockchain messages, such as `MsgSend` and `MsgSwap`.
+These messages are appended to the same transaction as the `MsgExecuteContract`, and, if any of the messages are invalid, the whole transaction is invalidated.

 #### Migration

 If a user is the contract's owner, and a contract is instantiated as migratable, they can issue a `MsgMigrateContract` to reset its code ID to a new one.
-The migration is be parameterized with a `MigrateMsg`, a JSON message.
+The migration can be parameterized with a `MigrateMsg`, a JSON message.

-#### Transfer of Ownership
+#### Transfer of ownership

-The current owner of the smart contract can re-assign a new owner to the contract with `MsgUpdateContractOwner`.
+The current owner of the smart contract can reassign a new owner to the contract with `MsgUpdateContractOwner`.

 #### Query

 Contracts can define query functions, or read-only operations meant for data-retrieval.
-This allows contracts to expose rich, custom data endpoints with JSON responses instead of raw bytes from the low-level key-value store.
+Doing so allows contracts to expose rich, custom data endpoints with JSON responses instead of raw bytes from the low-level key-value store.
 Because the blockchain state cannot be changed, the node can directly run the query without a transaction.

 Users can specify which query function alongside any arguments with a JSON `QueryMsg`.
-Even though there is no gas fee, the query function's execution is capped by gas determined by metered execution (which is not charged) as a form of spam-protection.
+Even though there is no gas fee, the query function's execution is capped by gas determined by metered execution, which is not charged, as a form of spam protection.

 ### Wasmer VM

-The actual execution of WASM bytecode is performed by [wasmer](https://github.com/wasmerio/wasmer), which provides a lightweight sandboxed runtime with metered execution to account for the resource cost of computation.
+The actual execution of WASM bytecode is performed by [wasmer](https://github.com/wasmerio/wasmer), which provides a lightweight, sandboxed runtime with metered execution to account for the resource cost of computation.

-#### Gas Meter
+#### Gas meter

 In addition to the regular gas fees incurred from creating the transaction, Terra also calculates a separate gas when executing smart contract code.
 This is tracked by the **gas meter**, which is during the execution of every opcode and gets translated back to native Terra gas via a constant multiplier (currently set to 100).

-### Gas Fees
+### Gas fees

-Wasm data and event spend gas up to `1 * bytes`.
-Passing the event & data to another contract also spends gas in reply.
+WASM data and event spend gas up to `1 * bytes`.
+Passing the event and data to another contract also spends gas in reply.

 ## Data